NicolaSoeker/PowerPointSlideCutter/README.md

 How to set up the dev env:

-  initally:

-    - After installing all required packages in your virtual environment, run:
+  initally, after installing all required packages in your virtual environment, run:

       pip freeze > requirements.txt